Feral Kittens

 For kittens 6-12 weeks

-How long to decide to socialize is recommended to hold for 14 days and work daily three times per day if there is a noticeable improvement in socialization if not return to Colony.
+When trying to socialize, it is recommended to hold for 14 days and work three times per day with the kittens.
+If there is a noticeable improvement in socialization then you are on the right track to licensed rescue, if not they should be returned to Colony.

-If in 21-30 days you cannot pick up and hold you should return to colony.
+At 21-30 days, if you cannot pick up and hold you should return to colony.

-Feral cats are not socialize to people and therefore cannot be adopted.
+Feral cats are not socialized to people and therefore cannot be adopted.
 But, with some time and attention, you can work with young feral kittens to help them become affectionate & loving companions.
-It is not a transformation that happens overnight socializing kittens is a big commitment but it can also be a very rewarding experience!
+It is not a transformation that happens overnight.
+Socializing kittens is a big commitment, but it can also be a very rewarding experience!

-Kittens who do not have contact with humans after they are born will be feral, regardless if their mother is a loss house cat or a feral cat living in a colony or alone outdoors.
-Feral kittens will be frightened of people and demonstrate all of the signs of fear & anxiety that adult cat would, such as spitting, hissing, and running from human contact.
+Kittens who do not have contact with humans after they are born will be feral, regardless of if their mother is a lost house cat or a feral cat living in a colony or alone outdoors.
+Feral kittens will be frightened of people and demonstrate all of the signs of fear & anxiety that an adult cat would, such as spitting, hissing, and running from human contact.

 To become pets, they will need to be socialized and taught to be comfortable around people.
 If the kittens are eight weeks or younger, usually just about anyone can socialize them by following some simple steps.
 Kittens that are older than 8 weeks will often take more time and skill to socialize.